DEMOCRACY AT RISK

 Anger festers.
 Thirty years after men put down arms, few have picked up jobs.
 The legacy of 350,000 restless and unemployed ex-soldiers, their schooling interrupted by war, casts a pall on society.
 Men beat and sexually assault women at an alarming rate, juvenile delinquency is soaring, and youth are leaving in droves.
 The IMF says Bosnia’s brain drain of young, educated talent portends a tough future for a country that bears deep scars of war.
 Among those who remain, antidepressant use, much of it self-dosing, has risen precipitously, spurring greater attention to the efficacy of treatments.

-Easing trauma is not on outside meddlers’ agenda.
-Ripping open old wounds, Russia’s Vladimir Putin made sure that his favored Serb nationalist Milorad Dodik secured the ethnically allotted seat in Bosnia’s inter-ethnic presidency.
-Russia’s public endorsements of Dodik emboldened the Serb leader’s calls for Republika Srpska’s right to a land grab and its own statehood.
-In turn, Dodik pushed Bosnia’s recognition of Russia’s illegal annexation of Crimea.
-Dodik harbors the same yearning for ethnic purity, for a separate state of Serbs and only Serbs.
-He has agitated for his own military force, and warns Serbs are under threat.
+One outside meddler is prodding war.
+Ripping open old wounds, Russia’s Vladimir Putin made sure that his favored Serb nationalist, Milorad Dodik, now wanted by the Bosnian Court, secured the ethnically allotted seat in Bosnia’s inter-ethnic presidency.
+Russia’s public endorsements and recent Moscow welcome to Dodik all emboldened the Serb leader’s demands for Republika Srpska’s land grab and statehood.
+In turn, Dodik has pushed for Bosnia’s recognition of Russia’s illegal annexation of Crimea.
+The Serb leader harbors the same yearning for ethnic purity, for a separate state of Serbs and only Serbs.
+He has agitated for his own military force and warns that Serbs are under threat.

 P A N A M A

-Armed traffickers will move over 750,000 forced migrants through the Darién Gap in 2024, trampling one of earth’s most critically endangered ecosystems.
-This is Sara Omi, an indigenous Emberá community leader in its Choco region, where sixty percent of her people have fled the human and environmental disaster, intrusions that drive out indigenous communities protecting and sustaining one of the globe’s most important old growth forests.
-The species-rich tropics has plant life known only to Panama (twenty percent of what grows here only grows here), all under an enormous mature canopy called the “natural lung” of the Americas, where Omi’s Emberá have thrived with Mother Nature for centuries.
+Armed traffickers moved over 750,000 forced migrants through the Darién Gap in 2024, trampling one of Earth’s most critically endangered ecosystems.
+This is Sara Omi, an indigenous Emberá community leader in its Choco region, where sixty percent of her people have left, fleeing the human and environmental disaster.
+The human intrusions drive out indigenous communities protecting and sustaining one of the globe’s most important old-growth forests.
+Trees are Earth’s natural warriors against climate change; they capture and store carbon dioxide, release oxygen, prevent floods, provide shade, and turn down the temperature.
+Older trees have a superior ability to store and oxygenize, and Panama’s mature canopy of trees is known as the “natural lung” of the Americas.
+It is where Omi’s Emberá people have thrived for centuries, tending plant life known only to Panama.
+The biosphere has one of the world's most extraordinary ranges of species (twenty percent of what grows here only grows here), much of it at risk of getting trampled.

 The constant crush of humanity through the delicate rainforest hasn’t generated much response from Panama’s government, but scientists worldwide are bracing for fallout.
-The Smithsonian Institution, the world’s largest museum with its only home outside the US in Panama, has a century drawing world class specialists to study local fauna and flora, the oceans and paleontology.
+The Smithsonian Institution, the world’s largest museum with its only home outside the US in Panama, invested the past century in drawing world-class specialists to study local fauna and flora, the oceans, and paleontology.
 Today, the Smithsonian Tropical Research Institute is frantic to protect the unparalleled biodiversity from human destruction.
-It puts a premium on the Emberá’s natural restoration of the forest, as intruders trample and recklessly poach logs, illegal mines and clearcut.
+It puts a premium on the Emberá’s natural restoration of the forest, as intruders trample and recklessly poach logs, illegal mines, and clear-cut.

-This is a 100-mile long, 30-mile wide stretch between Colombia and Panama, an undeveloped, lush green density, interrupting the otherwise paved Pan-American Highway from Alaska to Patagonia.
-There are no roads in the Darién, just mountainous jungle punctuated by rivers, swamps and wetlands that often become deadly human sinkholes.
-Impossible to penetrate without skilled guidance, travelers fall victim to cartels of vicious crossers who navigate, but also beat, rob and rape them en route.
+This is a 100-mile-long, 30-mile-wide stretch between Colombia and Panama, an undeveloped, lush green density, interrupting the otherwise paved Pan-American Highway from Alaska to Patagonia.
+There are no roads in the Darién, just mountainous jungle punctuated by rivers, swamps, and wetlands that often become deadly human sinkholes.
+Impossible to penetrate without skilled guidance, travelers fall victim to cartels of vicious crossers who navigate, but also beat, rob, and rape en route.
 Eyewitnesses contend the savage behavior is worse on the Panamanian side.
 Violently controlled, the entire forest has given way to a “transnational criminal economy” that Insight Crime tracks with vigor.

 Largely ignored by Panamanian and Colombian authorities, the criminality keeps pace with migration.
-Roving gangs and paramilitary groups leading refugees run roughshod through this rich ecosystem and poison a once pristine environment for the Emberá, Wounaan and other native communities along the water’s edge.
-Distinct, isolated peoples who speak different languages, they live in open stilt houses along banks of rivers that flow to the Pacific ocean.
-In the past two years, indigenous have seen their ancestral grounds overrun by refugees from every corner of the world.
+Roving gangs and paramilitary groups leading refugees run roughshod through this rich ecosystem and poison a once pristine environment for the Emberá, Wounaan, and other native communities living along the water’s edge.
+Distinct, isolated peoples who speak different languages, they live in open stilt houses along banks of rivers that flow to the Pacific Ocean.
+In the past two years, indigenous people have seen their ancestral grounds overrun by refugees from every corner of the world.

-Omi is President of the Emberá Congress in the Darién Gap (last year Forbes Magazine once again named her among the 100 most influential women in Central America).
-She wants to stop flows of smuggled humans who “make their necessities everywhere'' defecating all over the forest floor.
+Omi is President of the Emberá Congress in the Darién Gap (last year, Forbes Magazine once again named her among the 100 most influential women in Central America).
+She wants to stop the flow of smuggled humans who “make their necessities everywhere'' defecating all over the forest floor.
 She frowns: “They pollute everything.
 Dead bodies of drowned migrants float in rivers and contaminate the water for drinking and fishing.
 Tribal people are getting sick.”

 W E S T B A N K